Chike (singer)

-Chike Ezekpeazu Osebuka (born 28 January 1993), better known as Chike, is a Nigerian singer, songwriter and actor.
-He gained prominence as a contestant on Project Fame West Africa.
-Additionally, he showcased his talents on The Voice Nigeria, where he achieved the second position during Season 1.
-Chike ventured into acting by making his debut as Mayowa Badmus on the Africa Magic Showcase telenovela Battleground.
-He also appeared in the film Gang of Lagos, portraying the character Ify.
+Chike Ezekpeazu Osebuka (born January 28, 1993) best known by his stage name Chike, is a Nigerian singer, songwriter and actor.
+He participated in the Nigerian reality competition Project Fame West Africa and finishing in second place on the Season 1 of The Voice Nigeria.
+He made his acting debut as Mayoma Badmus on the Africa Magic Showcase telenovela Battleground and appeared in Gang of Lagos as Ify.

 Chike released his debut studio album, Boo of the Booless, on 14 February 2020.
 His second studio album, The Brother's Keeper, was released in 2022.
-His music is known for its soulful and emotive sound, and he has been praised for his vocal range and songwriting skills.
-He has also been nominated for several music awards, including the Headies and the Nigerian Entertainment Awards.
+His music has been nominated for several awards including the Headies and the Nigerian Entertainment Awards.

 Early life and education

 Chike is a native of Onitsha, Anambra State in the south-eastern region of Nigeria and is one of four children.
 Chike's decision to pursue a career in music was influenced by his family.
 He is a graduate of Covenant University with a bachelor's degree in Computer Engineering.